MylesFTOP/FavouritePlaces/README.md

 # FavouritePlaces
-Stores favourite locations and descriptions
+Stores favourite locations and descriptions.
+Uses What3Words to identify locations.